 Atlassian's version of this is built around Rovo, their AI-powered assistant.
 The technology behind Rovo is the Teamwork Graph, which connects and understands all the data floating around in your Atlassian tools, like Jira and Confluence.
 The goal is to create a smart layer over the tools you use every day, giving the AI a deep understanding of your company's projects, teams, and internal knowledge.

-The promise is a native AI that understands how your company works and can speed up IT operations and employee support without a massive, months-long implementation project.
-However, this functionality is most effective for teams deeply integrated within the Atlassian ecosystem.
+The promise is a native AI that understands how your company works and can speed up IT operations and employee support.
+This functionality is exceptionally effective for teams integrated within the Atlassian ecosystem, offering a reliable and mature platform for your support needs.

 Core features of Jira Service Management agentic AI

-Atlassian’s new AI features are powerful, especially if your team is all-in on its products.
-They are most effective when all your data and workflows are already inside that ecosystem, which can be a consideration for companies with diverse toolsets.
+Atlassian’s new AI features are powerful, especially if your team is already using its products.
+They provide a seamless experience when your data and workflows are housed within that ecosystem.

 For IT operations and incident management

 When things go wrong, the last thing you need is more noise.
-Jira's AI tries to cut through the chaos with a few key features for your IT ops team.
+Jira's AI cuts through the chaos with several key features designed for your IT ops team.

 The virtual agent for employee support